 You’ll likely still feel a bit out of it the next morning, but get up and get moving, and you’ll likely be most of the way there by the end of the day.

-17. If you arrive at your location’s bedtime: go to bed and stay there
+17. Help with jet lag if you arrive at your destination’s bedtime: go to bed and stay there

 This can prove even more challenging if you didn’t have a particularly long journey.
 However, traveling is tiring in and of itself, and at least you actually get to crawl into bed.
 The tips below might help you get some sleep while you’re there.